-One of the most common questions I get asked is “how can I get yoga into my school district?”
+One of the most common questions I get asked is “how can I get yoga and mindfulness into my school district?”
 To get you started, here is some advice and suggestions based on my experience working in schools for the past 15 years.

 Where to Start?